DAP and DPU

 The difference between DAP and DPU is that under DPU, the seller must also arrange for the unloading of the goods at the agreed destination, and is responsible for all costs and risks up until that point.

-Example of DAP and DPU
+Example of DAP vs. DPU

 The buyer is a shoe retailer based in Houston TX, purchasing $5000 in leather shoes from 123 Shoe Manufacturer in London, UK.
 The buyer and seller agree upon a final destination of the buyer’s warehouse in Houston, TX.